austinhuang0131/joinmatrix/guide/matrix-vs-al.md

 ### Another federated platform: XMPP

-XMPP and Matrix are very similar: Most of [these](../#why-matrix) also applies to XMPP.
+XMPP and Matrix are very similar: most of [these](../#why-matrix) also apply to XMPP.
 The difference is that Matrix is much *much* more intuitive for an ordinary user, whereas XMPP is far from it.

 * XMPP is relatively barebone, which may not be able to serve modern communication needs.
 * Clients are spread across different platforms and may support different features differently, making no client one-size-fits-all.